What to expect

 - Relaxing riverside scenery and the dramatic Wachau National Park

-- Gentle downhill routes, ideal for families and occasional cyclists
+- Gentle cycle paths, ideal for occasional cyclists or families with older children

 Arrive in Passau

 Meet the boat in the town of Passau, which sits at the crossroads of three rivers.
-Step aboard from 4-5 pm and enjoy a welcome drink and your first evening as the Normandie departs for Engelhartszell around 7pm (the Arlene II boat departs for Obernzell).
+Step aboard from 4-5 pm and enjoy a welcome drink and your first evening as the Normandie departs for Engelhartszell around 7pm (the Arlene II boat remains in Passau for the night).

 Engelhartszell (or Passau) – Danube Loop – Linz

 Visit the Trappist monastery of Engelhartszell, renowned for its schnapps, and try some of their special cordials and liqueurs.
-Take a little ferry boat (not included) through the Danube Loop, where the river makes a very abrupt and spectacular 180 degree turn, before meeting your boat in the early afternoon and cruising to Linz.
+Take a little ferry boat (not included) through the Danube Loop, where the river makes a very abrupt and spectacular 180 degree turn, before meeting your boat at Untermühl in the early afternoon and cruising to Linz.
 After dinner discover Linz, the capital of upper Austria.

 Linz- Mauthausen - Grein